haberdashPI/vscode-master-key/README.md

 - extensive documentation of your bindings (quick pick, visual and text)
 - predefined keybinding sets
 - modal bindings (ala Vim),
-- recording simple keyboard macros
+- record simple keyboard macros
 - a powerful TOML-based keybinding specification

 For example, this curated snippet from the Master Key's Larkin preset defines a VIM-like feature to update a count argument along with and downward motion that uses the count argument: